openqasm/openqasm/source/language/openpulse.rst

 ------

 When interacting with qubits, it turns out to be quite useful to keep track of a frame of reference, akin to the rotating frame of a Hamiltonian, throughout the execution of a program.
-These frames are responsible for two things
+These ``frame`` types are responsible for two things

 - Tracking time appropriately so programs do not need to deal in absolute time
 - Tracking phase by producing a complex value given an input time (i.e. via the mathematical relationship :math:`e^{i\left(2\pi f t + \theta\right)}`,  where `f` is frequency and :math:`\theta` is phase).
+One motivation for keeping track of phase is to allow pulses to be be defined in the rotating frame (i.e. without the carrier) with the effect being an equivalent application in the lab frame (i.e. with the carrier supplied by the ``frame``).

-The canonical motivation for keeping track of phase is to implement a "virtual Z-gate", which does not require a physical pulse but rather shifts the phase of all future pulses on that frame.
+  Another motivation is to more naturally implement a "virtual Z-gate", which does not require a physical pulse but rather shifts the phase of all future pulses on that frame.

-The ``frame`` type is a virtual resource and may be copied without a problem.
-It is up to the compiler to choose how to implement the required transformations on hardware The frame is composed of three parts:
+The frame is composed of three parts:

 1. A frequency ``frequency`` of type ``float``.
 2. A phase ``phase`` of type ``angle``.
 3. A time of type ``dt`` which is manipulated implicitly and cannot be modified other than through existing timing instructions like ``delay`` and ``barrier``.

-It is initialized depending on how the frame is constructed (see below), and the exact precision of these parameters is hardware specific.
+The ``frame`` type is a virtual resource and the exact precision of these parameters is hardware specific.
+It is thus up to the compiler to choose how to implement the required transformations to physical resources in hardware (e.g. mapping multiple frames to a single NCO).

 Frame Construction
 ~~~~~~~~~~~~~~~~~~